-Divorce settlements are stressful at best.
-If real property is involved, Lawyers need to make sure that the property is properly valued in order to allow the parties to make educated decisions and to most productively move on with their separate lives.
+Divorce settlements are stressful.
+If real property is involved, lawyers need to make sure that the property is properly valued in order to allow the parties to make educated decisions, and to most productively move on with their separate lives.
 How to value the property is often a conundrum, and attorneys frequently resort to sources like Zillow and/or appraisals.

 The real estate market is never static, but an appraisal is.
 It provides a snapshot of a home’s value at a specific time but does not acknowledge or adapt to the kinetic environment in which most divorcing couples find themselves.
-A skilled and trained residential real estate professional’s valuation, one specifically that holds a title such as Certified Divorce Real Estate Expert, or CDRE™, can transform the once-in-time appraisal valuation to recognize the evolving nature of real estate coupled with divorce.
+The valuation of a skilled and trained residential real estate professional, specifically one who holds a title such as Certified Divorce Real Estate Expert, or CDRE™, can transform the once-in-time appraisal valuation to recognize the evolving nature of real estate coupled with divorce.

 So, without further ado, let’s begin!